We develop scalable education projects that create intercultural spaces for globally-minded and community-connected learners

 If you struggle with an intercultural challenge and believe our approach would be suited to your context, if you would like to learn more about one of our projects, or discuss a train-the-trainer package, we would love to speak with you.
 Please contact us at email@example.com or through our contact form.

-Out of the Box: a creative approach to uncertainty
+Intelligence by design: a creative approach to uncertainty

 Design for Diversity: from problem to problem-solver